Search for an axion-like particle in radiative $J/\psi$ decays: Systematic uncertainties

 The systematic uncertainties are divided into two parts, which are additive and multiplicative in nature.
 The additive systematic uncertainty arises from the uncertainties in the signal parameterization and background modeling.
 The multiplicative systematic uncertainty includes contributions coming from MDC tracking, photon reconstruction, and selection criteria, which are related to the signal efficiency.

-The uncertainty due to signal and peaking background shapes is considered by performing the same fitting procedure with different combinations of the nominal and alternative signal and peaking background shapes.
-The alternative signal shape is obtained from the signal MC sample with the mass hypothesis $m_a$ closest to the search point, and the alternative peaking background shape is modeled with the sum of a CB and a Gaussian functions.
-The non-peaking background is described by polynomials, and the potential bias (spurious signal) due to the choice of functional form is obtained as the signal yield extracted from a signal-plus-background fit to the background-only $\mgg$ distribution~\cite{spurious}.
-The spurious signal is required to be less than 30\% of the expected statistical uncertainty in the signal yield when selecting the background modeling function.
-A fifth-order Chebyshev polynomial function is chosen for $0.75\leq m_a<1.20\gevcc$ and a third-order Chebyshev polynomial function is chosen for the remaining mass regions.
-The maximum of the absolute value of the fitted signal yield over the search ranges constitutes the spurious-signal systematic uncertainty, which is the dominant source of systematic uncertainty in the analysis: 8.09 for $0.165\leq m_a<0.35\gevcc$, 1.41 for $0.35\leq m_a<0.75\gevcc$, 17.95 for $0.75\leq m_a<1.20\gevcc$ and 39.93 for $1.20\leq m_a\leq2.84\gevcc$.
-For each mass value $m_a$, the spurious-signal uncertainty is incorporated in the overall likelihood assuming a Gaussian distribution, and the minimum significance value and the maximum upper limit are recorded among the different fit scenarios.
+The uncertainty due to signal and peaking background shapes is considered by performing the same fitting procedure with alternative signal and peaking background shapes.
+For the alternative signal shape, the parameters of the CB functions (except the mean value) and the ratio of the combinatorial part are obtained from the signal MC sample with the mass hypothesis $m_a$ closest to the search point.
+The alternative peaking background shape is modeled with the sum of a CB function and a Gaussian function.
+For each mass value $m_a$, the fit is performed three times in total with different methods, and the minimum significance value and the maximum upper limit are recorded.
+The non-peaking background is described by polynomials.
+By performing the spurious signal test, the maximum of the absolute values of the spurious signal over the search ranges constitutes the related systematic uncertainty, which is the dominant source of systematic uncertainty in the analysis and is incorporated in the overall likelihood assuming a Gaussian distribution: 8.09 events for $0.165\leq m_a<0.35\gevcc$, 1.41 events for $0.35\leq m_a<0.75\gevcc$, 17.95 events for $0.75\leq m_a<1.20\gevcc$ and 39.93 events for $1.20\leq m_a\leq2.84\gevcc$.